Deploying SAP applications on Power Virtual Server

 sap-hana-preconfigure | sap_hana_preconfigure |

-- For RHEL 8.4 and previous versions, use this command:
+- For RHEL 8.4 and previous versions:

 ansible-playbook /root/sap-hana.yml